hackerekcah/notebooks/python.md

 * all packages are modules, not all modules are packages.
   * if a module has `__path__` attribute, its a package
 * `package` needs to have `__init__.py` file in the directory.
+  * when a package in imported, `__init__.py` file is implicitly executed, and the objects it defines are bound to names in the package’s namespace.
 ### import process
 * search for a module, then bind it to a name in local scope
 ### searching